cjkoepke/proxy-state/README.md

 # proxy-state
-A simple state machine based on ES6 Proxies
+A simple state machine based on ES6 Proxies.